 Chapter 3 RT crossover processors features and peripheral settings

 This chapter describes the peripheral settings and application timing.
-The i.MX RT10xx is a new processor family featuring NXP's advanced implementation of the Arm Cortex-M7 core which operates at up to 600 MHz in i.MXRT1050/1060 and up to 500 MHz in i.MXRT1020.
+The i.MX RT1xxx is a new processor family featuring NXP's advanced implementation of the Arm Cortex-M7 core.

-3.1 i.MX RT1020
+3.1 i.MX RT1024